thesephist/klisp/README.md

 (fact 10) ; => 3628800
 ```

-And the fibonacci sequence is recursively defined.
+And the Fibonacci sequence is recursively defined.

 ```lisp
 (def fib